ShirleyNekoDev/EOSSeminar-MotionController/firmware/README.md

 5. Run `cmake ..`
 6. Run `make <TARGET>`
 7. Upload via `make upload TARGET=<TARGET> SERIAL_PORT=<PORT>` (find via `arduino-cli board list`)

+# Caveats

+## I2C

+Seems not to be working with all GPIO pins.
+A working pair (SDA/SCL) of pins for the ESP32-C3 Dev Module we use were pins 9 and 10.